 (5) Hand rails of maximum length, but not less than ten inches long, shall be installed on both sides of the interior step-well area.
 These handles shall be stainless steel clad.
 Both hand rails shall be securely fastened and designed so as to prevent clothing or any other item from being caught.
 Hand rails may also be yellow polymer coated.

 (6) Surface of steps shall be of non-skid material.

 (a) Steps shall be covered with a covering material which shall have non-skid characteristics.
 Step covering shall have a turned-down nosing of a contrasting color of either white, yellow, or bright orange.

 (b) Step covering shall be securely fastened to the steps in a manner that will minimize tripping.
 This requires that the heads of mounting screws or bolts be below the top surface of the step tread.

-(7) The service door steps shall have a restraining barrier that is in compliance with Federal Motor Vehicle Safety Standard 571.222 positioned between the stairwell and the passenger compartment.
+(7) The service door steps shall have a restraining barrier that is in compliance with FMVSS571.222 positioned between the stairwell and the passenger compartment.
 This barrier shall be equipped with a modesty panel.

 (UU) Steering system.

 (1) All school buses shall be equipped with heavy-duty, truck-type integral power steering.